Pacific Coast Waste and Recycling: Management and Ownership

 Prior to forming Pacific Coast Waste & Recycling, Mel Howard had worked in an executive capacity in the waste and recycling industry for over 21 years.
 Mr. Howard held executive positions for USA Waste Services and Waste Management until 2005, when he, Steve Tucker, and Richard Macias formed Pacific Coast Waste & Recycling.
 Mel Howard served as the company's President and Chief Executive Officer.
 Steve Tucker served as the company's Chief Operating Officer.
 Tucker had worked in an executive capacity in the waste industry and recycling industry for over 26 years.
 Tucker has served as a corporate officer / executive for two Fortune 100 waste industry companies, namely Waste Management, USA Waste Services, and Browning-Ferris Industries.
 Macias served on the board of directors and was a founding member of a local bank in the San Gabriel Valley.
-Richard Macias served as Chief Financial Officer for Pacific Coast Waste & Recycling.
+Richard Macias served as Chief financial officer for Pacific Coast Waste & Recycling.

 Corporate Citizenship

-One of the hallmarks of Pacific Coast Waste & Recycling is their commitment as a good corporate citizen.
-The company sponsors charitable events, provides annual college scholarships, senior meals programs, and assists local elementary schools with educational materials.
+The company sponsors charitable events, provides college scholarships, senior meals programs, and assists local elementary schools with educational materials.